Clinics & Services

 The practice has limited access to an on-site counsellor to whom referrals for very specific problems may be made.

 We are offering registered patients a Musculoskeletal Specialist Physiotherapy service.
 The service allows those who have skeletal, soft tissue or nerve related conditions to seek an advanced Physiotherapy clinician triage appointment to gain a therapeutic diagnosis, understand the condition, be sign posted to the right service at the right time and gain a brief insight into self -management programs to ease the problem and start the road to recovery and better skeletal health.

 The service offers 20 minute appointments and is available as an adult service only.

-Visiting consultants hold clinics in Bicester and we are able to refer patients to the following specialities: paediatrics, ENT, obstetrics and gynaecology, general surgery, ophthalmology and dermatology.
+Visiting consultants hold clinics in Bicester and we are able to refer patients to these services.

 We are not funded for ear syringing and many surgeries do not offer this service.
 We do offer it because we thing it is a worthwhile service to offer to our patients.

 If you are unable to wait for an appointment to see one of our nurses who will be able to syringe your ear, then you can have it done privately - Tripp Hearing offer the service: http://www.tripphearing.co.uk/